coderefinery/manuals/team-leaders.md

 if anything is unclear you should ask via collaborative document.

 **Make it easy for learners to ask for help**:
-* Make sure your group knows that you are their team lead
+* Make sure your group knows that you are their team lead.
 * Encourage your team to also put answered questions in the collaborative document, someone else might be wondering the same thing.

 **Want extra help?**
-* It is ok to not know something!
+* It is OK to not know something!
 * Use the collaborative document if there is questions that you cannot answer.
 Our instructors and expert helpers are watching it and try to answer every question.